vega-d/CatClient/README.md

-The project by file sharing by Lunar and Veseha.
+Project for fast file sharing from Veseha and smth-0 (Lunar)